Last Updated on 23 December 2025 by Cycloscope

 The first lodge is Mourik Farm, right before the turn to Aghbala – cheap and really recommended.

 Aghbala is a steep and ugly village with nothing to offer but a few grocery stores.
-A little more climbing before reaching the plateau, quite nice and pleasant to ride.
+A little more climbing before reaching the plateau, quite lovely and pleasant to ride.

-Getting down from the plateau is spectacular and great fun until you’ll reach the main road to Khenifra (N8) which is quite busy.
+Getting down from the plateau is spectacular and great fun until you reach the main road to Khenifra (N8), which is quite busy.

 Chapter 6 – The Imperial Cities: From Khenifra, through Meknes, to Fez (or maybe not?)